ClementNerma/Rave/docs/hybrid.md

 export Functions;
 ```

 Here, `Functions` is an object that contains all resources defined in `functions.sn`.
-All its members are constants, and thanks to type inference, we can export raw data like plain constants.
+All its members are constants, and thanks to type inference, we can export plain data like plain constants.

 _Tip :_ The `#include` directive can be used everywhere, even outside a package.
 Think to it to structure your code!